shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**88. Style cost function â€• The style cost function Jstyle(S,G) is used to determine how the generated image G differs from the style S. It is defined as follows:**
+**88. Style cost function ― The style cost function Jstyle(S,G) is used to determine how the generated image G differs from the style S. It is defined as follows:**

 &#10230;

 <br>

-**89. Overall cost function â€• The overall cost function is defined as being a combination of the content and style cost functions, weighted by parameters Î±,Î², as follows:**
+**89. Overall cost function ― The overall cost function is defined as being a combination of the content and style cost functions, weighted by parameters α,β, as follows:**

 &#10230;

 <br>

-**90. Remark: a higher value of Î± will make the model care more about the content while a higher value of Î² will make it care more about the style.**
+**90. Remark: a higher value of α will make the model care more about the content while a higher value of β will make it care more about the style.**

 &#10230;